 If You Are Awarded Alimony, You Get It for the Rest of Your Life After Divorce

 Only in limited cases can a spouse receive spousal maintenance (alimony in Texas).
 You must have been married for at least ten years.
 Additionally, you need to prove to a judge that you cannot meet your basic needs independently.
 Alternatively, you can demonstrate that you are the parent of a child requiring constant care due to physical or mental disability.

 Understanding from the previous paragraph, winning spousal maintenance is challenging.
 Another key point is that you might receive spousal maintenance if your spouse has a criminal conviction for spousal violence.
 While not a desirable circumstance, this option exists for victims of domestic abuse.

 Regarding the duration of spousal maintenance in Texas, it varies with the length of your marriage.
 The maintenance amount cannot exceed 20 percent of your spouse’s gross monthly income.
 Also, either party can seek adjustment in the maintenance amount if there’s a significant change in circumstances.

-In short, yes, you can be awarded spousal maintenance in a Texas divorce.
-In somewhat more explicit language, no, that spousal maintenance award cannot be indefinite (unless you and your spouse agree to your arrangement in mediation).
+In summary, yes, you can receive spousal maintenance in a Texas divorce.
+However, the award is not indefinite unless you and your spouse agree to such terms in mediation.